Active screws: Emergent active chiral nematics of spinning self-propelled rods: Chiral flows around topological defects

-\textbf{Chiral flows around topological defects.} We compare the predictions of our theory to recent measurements of flow fields around topological defects in colonies of the gliding, spinning bacterium \textit{M. xanthus} \cite{Copenhagen2021,Han2023}.
+We now compare the predictions of our theory to recent measurements of flow fields around topological defects in colonies of the gliding, spinning bacterium \textit{M. xanthus} \cite{Copenhagen2021,Han2025} (\cref{Fig defects}).
 Fitting the continuum theory of active nematics to the experimental data gave values of $\zeta/\xi\approx 2$ $\mu$m$^2$/min \cite{Copenhagen2021}.
 Here, ignoring rolling ($v_\perp=0$), we use independent measurements of the self-propulsion speed \cite{Sabass2017,Liu2019}, $v_\parallel = 1.3$ $\mu$m/min, and of the effective rotational diffusivity \cite{Liu2019}, $D_\text{r}^\text{eff} = 0.34$ min$^{-1}$, to predict $\zeta/\xi \approx 5$ $\mu$m$^2$/min from \cref{eq active-parameters}.
 This value, predicted from our microscopic model, is slightly larger but comparable with the fit results to experimental data.